 TASKS /100

 Measurement Technique 15

 Assembly and Testing 30

 Circuit Analysis 10

 Bread boarding Technique 20

-Theory and Fault-Finding Technique 15
+Theory and Fault-Finding Technique

-Rework (this may be excluded in Virtual) 10
+Rework

 7 CONTEST SPECIFIC RULES

 Contest specific rules cannot contradict or take priority over the Competition Rules.
 They do provide specific details and clarity in areas that may vary from contest to contest.
 Any additional contest rules will be reviewed during the competitor orientation.